What Causes Narrow Stools And How To Treat It?

 Drinking more water is a quick and efficient way to ease the symptoms of a narrow bowel movement.
 Furthermore, water is necessary to keep a soft bowel movement and avoid constipation, which can result in pencil poop and difficulty in releasing.

-Fiber-rich diet
+1. Fiber-rich diet

-You can promote regular bowel movements and avoid constipation by increasing your diet with high-fiber meals, including fruits, vegetables, and whole grains.
+You can promote regular bowel movements and avoid constipation by increasing your diet with high-fibre meals, including fruits, vegetables, and whole grains.
 Also, it is essential for narrow stool disease because constipation worsens symptoms.

 Read More: Poop Looks Like Coffee Grounds – Causes and Treatments